opentargets-archive/data_pipeline/doc/source/ontology.rst

 http://targetvalidation.org/sequence/regulatory_nearest_gene_five_prime_end, Nearest regulatory gene from 5' end

 This term refers to the outcome of the current SNP to effector nearest gene method which assigns the nearest 5' end of a gene.
-Note that this is not necessarily upstream (only close by the 5' end).
+Note that this is not necessarily upstream (only close to the 5' end of an ensembl gene).

 The current method is based on using the Bio::EnsEMBL::DBSQL::BaseFeatureAdaptor::fetch_all_by_outward_search method.
 This method, given a variation feature (a SNP), a range (1Kb), a max range (50,000), a limit of features to return (40)